The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Observations and data processing

 \subsection{Star/Galaxy separation}

-The star-galaxy separation process harvests the particular behavior of stars in the \( \textit{giKs} \) color-color diagram displayed in Figure \ref{fig:stars_sigma}, where different stellar and galaxy populations can be recovered \citep{2018ApJ...860....4O}.
-From redder to bluer colors in the ($i-K_s$)-axis: the bulk of the population of star-forming galaxies having (i-Ks) $\sim$ 1.0 mag and bluer ($g-i$) colors, while passive galaxies are found with slightly bluer colors, having mainly 0.0 $<$ ($i-K_s$) $<$ 1.0~mag.
-The stars, on the other hand, occupy a thin locus, with significantly bluer ($i-K_s$) colors than galaxies and a wider range of ($g-i$) colors.
-This separation in color-color space from galaxies resembles the one recovered in \citet{2014ApJS..210....4M} using ($u-i$), ($i-K_s$) color-color space and it is the result of the wide spectral energy distribution covered by the three filters.
+The star-galaxy separation harvests the distinct behavior of stars in the \( \textit{giKs} \) color-color diagram (Figure \ref{fig:stars_sigma}), where stellar and galaxy populations are distinguished \citep{2018ApJ...860....4O}.
+Star-forming galaxies appear with ($i-K_s$) $\sim$ 1.0 mag and bluer ($g-i$) colors, while passive galaxies show slightly bluer ($i-K_s$) values between 0.0 and 1.0 mag.
+Stars form a thin locus with bluer ($i-K_s$) colors and a wider range of ($g-i$) colors.
+This separation resembles the one found by \citet{2014ApJS..210....4M} using the ($u-i$), ($i-K_s$) color-color space, owing to the broad spectral coverage of the filters.

-To select stars, only point source-like detections are considered based on their morphology (i.e., satisfying the criterion of Equation \ref{eq:point_source}).
-After that, the star selection procedure is a two-step process: initially, a wide selection of the stellar locus was made aiming to isolate it, avoiding as much as possible the contamination from galaxies while maintaining high completeness of the stellar locus and discarding largely discrepant sources at redder ($i-K_s$) colors.
-These limits are shown as straight red dashed lines in Figure~\ref{fig:stars_sigma} and correspond to the polynomial: $i-K_s = 0.61 (g - i- 2) + 0.8 $ and $i-K_s = 0.61 (g - i- 2) - 0.5$.
-After the initial cut, a 6-degree polynomial is fitted to the fiducial stellar locus, described in equation \ref{eq:poly_stars} and presented as a blue line on Figure \ref{fig:stars_sigma}.
-The data is then partitioned into 50 bins along the $g-i$ axis; in each bin, only sources residing within a \( 1.5~\sigma \) distance from the polynomial fit are incorporated.
-The final star selection is illustrated as orange points in Figure \ref{fig:stars_sigma}.
-This particular selection was chosen to minimize contamination from background galaxies, which sacrifices completeness towards redder colors where red dwarf populations are expected.
+Star selection includes only point source-like detections based on morphology (satisfying Equation \ref{eq:point_source}).
+The selection process involves two steps: first, a broad isolation of the stellar locus is made to minimize galaxy contamination while ensuring high completeness, discarding outliers at redder ($i-K_s$) colors.
+The limits, shown as red dashed lines in Figure \ref{fig:stars_sigma}, are given by the polynomial: $i-K_s = 0.61 (g - i- 2) + 0.8 $ and $i-K_s = 0.61 (g - i- 2) - 0.5$.
+Afterward, a 6-degree polynomial is fitted to the stellar locus ( blue line in Figure \ref{fig:stars_sigma}), see \ref{eq:poly_stars} for the coefficient breakdown.
+Data is divided into 50 bins along the $g-i$ axis, and sources within \( 1.5~\sigma \) of the polynomial are selected as stars, and shown as orange points in Figure \ref{fig:stars_sigma}.

 The results of this procedure are shown in the Hess diagram (i.e., the density of sources in the color-magnitude space) in Figure \ref{fig:cmd_stargalax}: the left panel presents point sources from all tiles amounting to 170\,635 objects, where an increased number of sources have $g-$band magnitudes fainter than 23~mag, stressing the need for an effective star/galaxy separation.
 After removing galaxies as described above, in the middle panel we show that there are 31\,872 stars from all tiles, where the effect of non-resolved galaxies becomes evident as they occupy the same color and magnitude space as stars in the CMD; the right panel shows the sources removed as a result of the star/galaxy separation procedure, which corresponds to 138\,763 objects (i.e., $\sim 81.3\%$ of the total point sources).